592McAvoy/fake-face-detection/README.md

 10. [CVPR 2020] [Face X-ray for More General Face Forgery Detection](https://arxiv.org/abs/1912.13458)
     - [note](https://github.com/592McAvoy/fake-face-detection/blob/master/detect.md#arxiv-2019-unmasking-deepfakes-with-simple-features-1)
     - We observe that most existing face manipulation methods share a common step: **blending** the altered face into an existing background image.
     - The face X-ray of an input face image is **a greyscale image** that reveals whether the input image can be decomposed into the blending of two images from different sources.
-6. [arXiv 2020] [DeepFake Detection Based on DiscrepanciesBetween Faces and their Context](https://arxiv.org/abs/2008.12262)
 11. [arXiv 2020] [DeepFake Detection Based on DiscrepanciesBetween Faces and their Context](https://arxiv.org/abs/2008.12262)
 12. [arXiv 2020] [DeepRhythm: Exposing DeepFakes with Attentional VisualHeartbeat Rhythms](https://arxiv.org/abs/2006.07634)